Founder, HobbleJog Foundation, Inc.

 Credentialed Executive and Physician Leadership Coach

-Strength, courage and persistence are not mere words for Susan Hahn, founder and president of the HobbleJog Foundation.
+Strength, courage and persistence are not mere words for Susan Hahn, founder of the HobbleJog Foundation.
 Susan embodies these traits every day as a survivor of a near-fatal accident in 2013.
 Only six weeks after completing her first triathlon, she was hit by a speeding car while crossing a highway with her bike.
 She not only survived–she is teaching others to thrive through the HobbleJog Foundation.

 Susan is no stranger to coaxing out the potential of others.
 Her executive coaching firm, Swan Consulting Group, Inc., has been serving senior leaders and organizations since 2001 by providing organizational expertise and leadership coaching.